A-1 SPECIALIZES IN

-A fast-acting, contact treatment for use on surfaces that humans frequently touch, i.e. sofas.
+Fast-acting, contact treatment for use on surfaces that humans frequently touch, i.e., sofas.

-A residual treatment for inside furniture, cracks and crevices and the underside of surfaces we touch.
+Residual treatment for inside furniture, cracks, and crevices, and the underside of surfaces we touch.

-A dust insecticide for cracks, crevices and voids, such as electrical outlets and baseboards.
+Dust insecticide for cracks, crevices, and voids, such as electrical outlets and baseboards.

-A direct treatment to mattress including all cracks and crevices and a specialized protective mattress encasement.
+Direct treatment to mattress, including all cracks and crevices and specialized protective mattress encasement.

-A thorough treatment usually involves 2-3 visits as it is unlikely all bed bugs will be killed in the initial treatment.
+Thorough treatment usually involves 2-3 visits as it is unlikely all bed bugs will go in the initial treatment.